Skip to main content

 • If you see a charge you didn’t make: If your credit card statement shows a transaction that you don’t remember doing, it might mean someone else has used your card without your knowledge.
 This could happen if your card was lost, stolen, or misused.
 In such cases, inform your bank or credit card company immediately.

 • If you received a wrong or damaged product: If you used your credit card to buy something online or offline and the item you got is damaged, fake, not working, or completely different from what was shown, you can file a dispute.
 First, try to solve it with the seller.
-If they don’t respond or help, contact your card issuer.
+If you do not receive a response or adequate assistance, escalate the matter by reaching out to your card issuer directly.

 • If you think your card details are stolen or misused: If you feel that your card information was stolen (like through a phishing email, fake call, or suspicious website), report it to your bank right away.
 This is considered fraud, and the bank will guide you to raise a dispute and block further misuse.